 Plums and prunes of good quality are plump, clean, of fresh appearance, full colored for the particular variety, and soft enough to yield to slight pressure.
 Unless one is well acquainted with varieties, color alone cannot be replied upon an indication of ripeness.
 Some varieties are fully ripe when the color is yellowish-green, others when the color is red, and others when purplish-blue or black.
 Softening at the tip is a good indication of maturity.
 Immature fruit is hard.
 It may be shriveled and is generally of poor color or flavor.
 Over mature fruit is generally soft, easily bruised, and is often leaky.

-Fresh plums are more acid to the body than fresh prunes.
+The history of plums and fresh prunes shows that fresh plums are more acid to the body than fresh prunes.
 When too many plums are eaten, an over acid condition results.
 When prunes are dried, however they are wonderful for the nerves because the contain a phosphorus content of nearly 5 percent.

 Prunes have a laxative effect.
 The dried prune is better to eat than the fresh plum or prune.
 The salts contained in the dried prune are valuable as food for the blood, brain and nerves.
 The French prunes are considered the best for their value to the nervous system.